dotnet/docs/styleguide/template.md

 There **must** be only one first-level heading (H1) in your topic, which will be displayed as the on-page title.

-If your heading finishes with a `#` character, you need to add an extra `#` character in the end in order for the title to render correctly.
-For example, `# Async Programming in F# #`.
+If your heading ends in a `#` character, you need to escape it for the title to render correctly.
+For example, `# Async programming in F\#`.

 Second-level headings will generate the on-page TOC that appears in the "In this article" section underneath the on-page title.